-4. The approval of amendments to the Restricted Share Unit Plan and approval of the unallocated rights and entitlements under the plan;

-5. We will also ask you to confirm our approach to our Executive Compensation Program, which has been established to attract and retain a team to execute our value creation strategy and deliver returns in a highly competitive market.
+- 1. The election of 9 candidates to our Board of Directors; - 2.
+The appointment of PricewaterhouseCoopers LLP as the Corporation's independent auditor for 2022; - 3.
+The approval of amendments to the Deferred Share Unit Plan and approval of the unallocated rights and entitlements under the plan; and - 4.
+We will also ask you to confirm our approach to our Executive Compensation Program, which has been established to attract and retain a team to execute our value creation strategy and deliver returns in a highly competitive market.

-We invite you to review our attached management information circular, which provides you with background information on the matters that will be addressed at the meeting and details information on how to remotely attend the annual meeting and how to vote.
+We invite you to review our attached management information circular, which provides you with background information on the matters that will be addressed at the meeting and details information on how to attend the annual meeting and how to vote.